sh-jj/SRA-KDD-2024/readme.md

-# SRA-KDD-Submission
+# SRA-KDD-2024

-Code of the submission: **Offline Imitation Learning with Model-based Reverse Augmentation**
+Code of the KDD2024 paper: **Offline Imitation Learning with Model-based Reverse Augmentation**

 ![](SRA-framework.png)